 When my husband started getting membership applications from AARP around his 49th birthday, he was the laughing stock of the family.
 “Ha, ha, dad,” the kids would jeer.
 “You’re officially old.”
 Not wanting to admit his advancing years, he threw the offers in the trash.

 A few years later, the same mailings started coming with my name on them.
-But before I tossed, I remembered a hotel clerk once asking me, “Do you have an AARP or AAA membership?”
+But before I tossed, I remembered a hotel clerk once asking me, “Do you have an AARP or AAA membership?” and wondering – What is AARP?
 So I opened the mailing to see what the American Association of Retired Persons had to offer.

 Six times a year AARP Magazine brings celebrity profiles, breaking health news, financial advice, book and movie reviews, travel information and more to member mailboxes.
 (That’s the box on the street, not the one on your computer, ha.)
 10 times a year the AARP Bulletin brings even more in-depth information on health, finance, Social Security, and consumer protection in a newspaper format.
 In addition to these publications, members can access AARP TV and AARP Radio, webinars, and other media channels.